 This technique requires each participant to identify their top 10 requirements from a group of requirements.
-It however involves a lengthy process of discussions and can be time-consuming.
+It involves a lengthy process of discussions and can be time-consuming.

 2. Needs-Based Analysis

 The gist of this technique is to distinguish between what people actually need and what they want.
-Requirements assessed based on what the business needs are can give insight into how priorities should be assigned.
+Requirements assessed based on what the business needs can give insight into how priorities should be assigned.

 Crowdsourcing can be used by virtually anyone to enlist feedback from a very large group of people.
 Most of these people may not have a deep background knowledge of the problem, however, so the method works best when used for general and easy-to-understand problems.
 It is particularly suited to products that have a wide user base.